developfrom19/qrscanner/readme.md

 # cordova-plugin-qrscanner

-****changed variable name in qrscanner.swift file to make iOS build succesfull
+****changed variable name in qrscanner.swift file to make iOS build successful

 A fast, energy efficient, highly-configurable QR code scanner for Cordova apps – available for the iOS, Android, Windows, and browser platforms.